bank-vaults/bank-vaults/docs/backup/README.md

 kubectl scale deployment vault-operator --replicas 1
 ```

-Delete the backup if you don't wish to keept it anymore:
+Delete the backup if you don't wish to keep it anymore:

 ```bash
 velero backup delete vault-1